yujunz/gitlab.com-runbooks/howto/manage-chef.md

 * run `chef-server-ctl delete-user-key USERNAME default`

+## Create a staging user

+For this example we'll use the username "keysersoze".

+* Create a data bag in `data_bags/users` called `keysersoze.json` by copying an existing one.
+Make sure `gitlab-staging` is in the roles.
+* Run `knife data bag from file users keysersoze.json`.
+The lack of path before the json file is intended.
+If the command is successful it'll output a message like this: `Updated data_bag_item[users::keysersoze]`
+* Run `knife ssh -aipaddress 'roles:gitlab-staging-base' 'sudo chef-client'` to create the keysersoze user on staging.

 ## Upgrade the chef-client version across the fleet

 The chef-client version installed is managed through the Chef omnibus package and as such we will be controlling